 - To CAMPING: Watch on the right for the sign for Dixie Glade campground, about five miles past the Youth Facility.
 Coordinates for Dixie Glade 39°20’6.81″N and 122°42’13.09″W At present “2020”, Dixie Glade is now open again, after closure from a huge fire a few years ago.
 If you continue on the road, about 20 – minutes up the road, you will come to Letts Lake and there is a campground there.
 If your GPS works, you can use the GPS: Lat – 39° 18′ 10.238399″, Long – 122° 42′ 27.6948”

 - To LAUNCH: The road to launch is the first turn-off on the left after you pass Dixie Glade.
 Take this left and follow the main dirt road up until it “T”s into a road at the top of the ridge.

 - Turn left and follow this until it makes a 90 degree right turn and becomes steep.
 There is a trail-head and room to park at this elbow.
 The Trail at this elbow goes to the Potato Launch.
 The hike is about 10 – 15 minutes and has not intersections, just stay on the trail.

 Potato Hill Flying Site – Basic Flight Plan

-On flights where lift and thermals are encountered, a pilot can climb and have a little freedom from continuing towards the LZ.
-But, whenever a pilot starts to lose lift and begins descending again, the flight plan dictates to stay on the flight path.
-Once well up in a thermal, moving around a bit above the general area is fine.
-Once a pilot moves back down toward launch level, moving back to the primary path comes back into play..
+On flights where lift and thermals are encountered, a pilot can climb and have freedom to look for more thermals and not have to keep moving towards the LZ.
+Should a pilot start to lose lift and begins descending again, the flight plan dictates to continue on the primary path toward the LZ.
+If well up (easy or super easy glide to the LZ, moving around a bit above the general area is fine.

 Click on pictures for larger images …